modular/modular/KGEN/docs/public/programming-manual.md

-As you can see, Mojo structs are very similar to classes, the biggest difference is that all instance properties *must* be explicitly declared with a 'var' or 'let' declaration.
+As you can see, Mojo structs are very similar to classes, the biggest difference is that all instance properties *must* be explicitly declared with a `var` or `let` declaration.
 This allows the Mojo compiler to layout and access the value precisely in memory without indirection or other overhead.
 Struct fields are bound statically: they aren't looked up with a dictionary indirection.
 As such, you cannot `del` a method or reassign it at runtime.